Understanding SR-22 insurance in Washington, D.C.

 Average SR-22 insurance cost in Washington, D.C. by violation

-Your insurance rates don't increase because of the SR-22.
-The SR-22 is required because of a violation, and it's the violation that increases your rates.
+Your insurance rates don't go up because of the SR-22.
+The state requires the SR-22 due to a violation, and that violation is what causes your rates to increase.

-For instance, you may require an SR-22 for a DUI or driving without insurance.
-The car insurance rate increase will be based on the infraction, not the SR-22.
+For example, you may need an SR-22 if you get a DUI or drive without insurance.
+The increase in your car insurance rate will depend on the violation, not the SR-22 itself.

-This table shows the average costs for violations requiring an SR-22.
-The rates vary depending on the violation.
+This table shows the average costs for violations that require an SR-22.
+The rates vary based on the type of violation.

-SR22 with 1 DUI | $3,487 |
+SR22 with 1 DUI$3,487

 SR-22 insurance cost by company for a first DUI